The Key Preparations For Riding Include

 Choosing the Right Riding Gear

 Beyond the helmet, your gear should include a durable riding jacket, often made from leather or abrasion-resistant textiles, with built-in armor at the elbows, shoulders, and back.
-Riding pants should offer similar protection, and many riders opt for specialized pants with Kevlar or reinforced panels.
+Now, riding pants should offer similar protection, and many riders opt for specialized pants with Kevlar or reinforced panels.
 Gloves are another must-have; they protect your hands in case of a fall and improve your grip on the controls.
 Finally, sturdy boots that cover your ankles provide both protection and support.

 Performing Essential Safety Checks